bitcoin-api/bitcoin-api-full-stack/README.md

 Here's the available sponsorship material types you can add to this `README.md` file:

-#### Readme Sponsored Material Example
+#### Readme Sponsored Content Example

-This is the sponsored material, it contains text and it [also contains a link](#readme-sponsored-material-example).
+This is the sponsored content, it contains text and it [also contains a link](#readme-sponsored-content-example).
 (100 characters max including text-embedded link)

-#### Readme Image Sponsored Material Example
+#### Readme Image Sponsored Content Example

 <img
     src="https://bitcoin-api.s3.amazonaws.com/images/documentation/advertisement-2.png"
 />

-This is the image sponsored material, there's an image above (50px by 50px) and it [also contains a link](#readme-image-sponsored-material-example).
+This is the image sponsored content, there's an image above (50px by 50px) and it [also contains a link](#readme-image-sponsored-content-example).
 (100 characters max including text-embedded link)

-#### Readme Large Image Sponsored Material Example
+#### Readme Large Image Sponsored Content Example

 <img
     src="https://bitcoin-api.s3.amazonaws.com/images/documentation/advertisement-large-2.png"
 />

-This is the large image sponsored material, there's a large image  (100px by 100px) above and it [also contains a link](#readme-large-image-sponsored-material-example).
+This is the large image sponsored content, there's a large image  (100px by 100px) above and it [also contains a link](#readme-large-image-sponsored-content-example).
 (100 characters max including text-embedded link)

 ---